P0304

 - Catalyst damage on short commutes

-- Repeat misfire from loose boot
+- Repeat misfire from a loose boot

-- 1 Cylinder 4 counts
+- 1 Cylinder 4 misfire counts

 - 2 Inspect plug and boot access